Post-Impressionism Features in Bombay Progressive Artists’ Group

-Progressive Artists Group
+Progressive Artists’ Group

-"It’s all very well talking in metaphors about having one’s roots in one’s own country.
-But roots need water from clouds forming over distant seas; and from rivers having sources in different lands."FN Souza, Saffron Art.
+It’s all very well talking in metaphors about having one’s roots in one’s own country.
+But roots need water from clouds forming over distant seas; and from rivers having sources in different lands.

-KH Ara (1914-1985) bestowed benevolence in his engagement with his students and the younger generation by helping with funds.
+Krishnaji Howlaji Ara (1914-1985) bestowed benevolence in his engagement with his students and the younger generation by helping with funds.
 Living in a poverty until the end, Ara’s simplicity is reflected in his landscapes.
 They also display themes of socio-economic conditions.
 His preoccupation with colors marks his concerned and compassionate personality.

 Sadanand Bakre (1920-2007) was the only sculptor in the Progressive Artistss Group.
 Dynamic personality as well as a sheer sense of experimentation denoted his lifelong oeuvre.
 His paintings and sculptures later trod the realm of abstraction while innovating idioms and styles.